Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 Designing the Presentation

 A micro-presentation like this doesn’t allow much time to support big claims or demonstrate intricate processes.
 But that doesn’t mean presenters can’t discuss sophisticated OLI concepts and practices.
-The key is to remember that the Praxis Post(er) is just the start of a discussion about OLI issues or innovative teaching and administrative practices.
+The key is to remember that the presentation is just the start of a discussion about OLI issues or innovative teaching and administrative practices.

 • Keep in mind that presenters will have a chance to elaborate on many aspects of their presentation within the asynchronous and synchronous Q & A.